jenineharris/chapin-hall-2021/README.md

 ### R Resources

-If you miss the presentations, the slides will be added here when available:
+If you miss the presentations, the slides are here:

 <ul>
   <li> <a href = "https://jenineharris.github.io/chapin-slides/">Introduction to R</a>